 A few days after the work began there was a commotion on one of the upper levels in the facility and our in-house emergency team responded to a call at the north man-lift where someone had fallen.
 It was one of the contractors and it was bad enough that a call was made to 911 for an ambulance.
-He was in a rush and had decided he didn’t want to wait for the elevator but took his tools up the lift with him and wound up falling two stories.
-He broke both ankles, a leg, two ribs, a shoulder and sustained back and head injuries.
+He was in a rush and had decided he didn’t want to wait for the elevator but took his tools up the lift with him and wound up falling the equivalent of two stories.
+He broke both ankles, a leg, two ribs, and a shoulder and sustained back and head injuries.

 However, this will not be a problem at your facility and you will be in full control if you follow these guidelines:

 - This is your facility, your rules, you are in charge!
 As the supreme leader responsible for what goes on, it’s your rules of the road that are followed to protect everyone from employees to outside visitors.

 - Any individual from the outside contractor must complete your in-house safety orientation.
 This is important especially if your facility has man lifts, elevators, confined spaces, dangerous areas, and flammables.